What is 5G?

 5G is now rolling out in selected areas.
 In non-5G coverage areas, you’ll automatically switch to our 4GX/4G or 3G.
 Check our coverage map to find out more.

-A 5G-enabled device
+A 5G-ready phone or device

 What are the benefits of 5G?